-- Submission of all Continuous Assessment (Assignment) essays, including elective essays; - 90% attendance of elective seminars.
+- Submission of all assignment essays, including elective essays; - 90% attendance of elective seminars.
 NB.
 Attendance means that you actually attend face-to-face or via a specific online platform or you submit written work for a seminar.
 Your elective lecturer will specify what is meant by attendance.
-You are permitted to miss two seminars during the course of the year, but if you miss any others you are required to apply for Leave of Absence (LOA); - writing the June and November Summative assessments/ examinations (1 exam per semester corresponding with the one paper in the semester).
+You are permitted to miss two seminars during the course of the year, but if you miss any others you are required to apply for Leave of Absence (LOA); - writing the June and November examinations (1 exam per semester corresponding with the one paper in the semester).